 Because my application is online, you'll have 7 days from my confirmation to mail your payment.

-Why do I have only ten days to mail in my payment?
+Why do I have only seven days to mail in my payment?

 Most, if not all, associations require payment with your application.
 Since I don't accept online payments (due to the extra fees they charge), I give members extra time to mail their payments.
 Please don't register until you're able to mail your payment.